Vinyasa Flow yoga is a dynamic form of yoga where flowing movement is linked with the breath.

 Felicity is an award-winning yoga teacher with over 7 years of teaching experience.
-She qualified as a Yoga Alliance 200-hour certified teacher in 2014 and in 2018, she completed the triyoga 300-hour Advanced Teacher Training Programme and so she's now qualified as a Yoga Alliance 500-hour certified teacher.
+She qualified as a Yoga Alliance 200-hour certified teacher in Hatha Yoga in 2014.
+In 2018, she completed the triyoga 300-hour Advanced Teacher Training Programme and so she's now qualified as a Yoga Alliance 500-hour certified teacher.
 She went on to train for an additional 300 hours in Vinyasa Flow Yoga with Jason Crandell, which she completed in April 2020.
 In 2021, Felicity completed over 40 hours of Breathing teacher training, including a course specifically for Covid and Long Covid.
 With this, together with her Pregnancy, Postnatal, Restorative and Children's Yoga teaching qualifications, she has completed over 1000 hours of teacher training.

 SEE YOU ON THE MAT!